clearlinux/autospec/README.rst

 conservative_flags
   If this option is set autospec will set conservative build flags

+broken_parallel_build
+  If this option is set, the parallelization is disabled during build.

 use_clang
   If this option is set autospec will utilize clang.
 This unsets the